simonscheider/PlaceLDA/README.md

   - (classify()): Run and test different classifiers on these features to predict a given class label that stands for explicit predefined topics (e.g. place types or activities at places).
   - exportSHP(): Exports place topics as a shape file (however obly those that could be scraped from OSM

-## Data and Results:
+## Data:
  - *training.csv*: This is a 'raw' csv table containing manual ontological classifications of activities for 189 OSM places in Zwolle.
 Note: Many places have more than one activity (>300 records in total).
 Activities are captured in terms of the ulo: ontology, with ulo:Activity and ulo:Referent.
 Also, places have URLs denoting websites from which the information was manually obatined.
- - *training_train_u.json*: This is a json file containing the 189 OSM places (identified by OSM address osm:123 for nodes and osmw:123 for ways) enriched with the following keys:
+ - *training_train_u.json*: This is a json file containing the 189 web enriched OSM places (identified by OSM address osm:123 for nodes and osmw:123 for ways).
+Enrichment was done in several iterations and then results were joined.
+Still, only 153 places have obtained webtexts, and many less have obtained reviewtexts.
+Enriched with the following keys:
-    -- 'class' : Activity class manually added in terms of ulo ontology -- 'uloplace' : Place type manually added in terms of ulo ontology -- 'website' : URL of the website used to scrape place descriptions -- 'webtitle': Title of the website used to scrape place descriptions -- 'webtext': Text of the website used to scrape place descriptions (cleaned with Beautifulsoup, see placewebscraper.py)) -- 'name': Name of the place (manually added)
+    - 'class' : Activity class manually added in terms of ulo ontology
+    - 'uloplace' : Place type manually added in terms of ulo ontology
+    - 'website' : URL of the website used to scrape place descriptions
+    - 'webtitle': Title of the website used to scrape place descriptions
+    - 'webtext': Text of the website used to scrape place descriptions (cleaned with Beautifulsoup, see placewebscraper.py))
+    - 'name': Name of the place (manually added)
-    -- 'reviewtext':  Text of Google Place reviews (if available).
+    - 'reviewtext':  Text of Google Place reviews (if available).
 Google place information was added based on spatial distance and name similarity
-    -- 'googletype': Place tags from Google Places (if available). (in alphabetical order) --'GoogeId': Google Place Id (if available).
+    - 'googletype': Place tags from Google Places (if available). (in alphabetical order)
+    - 'GoogleId': Google Place Id (if available).
-    -- 'lat': WGS 84 Y Coordinate (taken from OSM, in terms of a centroid for ways) (if available) -- 'lon':  WGS 84 X Coordinate (taken from OSM, in terms of a centroid for ways) (if available) -- 'shop', 'amenity', 'leisure', 'tourism', 'historic', 'man_made', 'tower', 'cuisine', 'clothes', 'tower', 'beer', 'highway', 'surface', 'place', 'building': Open Street Map key tags containing their values, or 'No' if not available
+    - 'lat': WGS 84 Y Coordinate (taken from OSM, in terms of a centroid for ways) (if available)
+    - 'lon':  WGS 84 X Coordinate (taken from OSM, in terms of a centroid for ways) (if available)
+    - 'shop', 'amenity', 'leisure', 'tourism', 'historic', 'man_made', 'tower', 'cuisine', 'clothes', 'tower', 'beer', 'highway', 'surface', 'place', 'building': Open Street Map key tags containing their respective values, or 'No' if not present at OSM

+ - *models/*: This folder contains different model runs. *model1.txt* is e.g. a model run on 'training_train_u.json', using 'webtext' for LDA, language='dutch', using tags from OSM and Google Places as features in addition to topic probabilities (usetypes=True), constraining the class labels to only activity classes (no referent classes) (actlevel=True), and constraining the size of classes to contain at least 5 instances (minclasssize=5).

+ - *placetopics.shp*: A shp file with a subset of places together with LDA topics, taken from the model *models/model1allclass.txt*